smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

      +---------+ eNB +-------+ S-GW |
                +-----+       +------+
 ~~~~
-{: #4g-scone title="SCONE Integration with Video Policy in 4G N/W"}
+{: #4g-scone title="SCONE Integration within the 4G N/W"}

 # SCONE Manageability & Operational considerations
-SCONE is designed to be transport-agnostic (not bound to TCP/QUIC semantics).
-It provides a signaling path at the network/user plane
+SCONE is designed to operate indepdent of transport-layer congestion control algorithms.
+It simply provides a signaling path at the network/user plane
 boundary rather than per-flow congestion feedback and is explicitly designed to work in 3GPP / operator-controlled domains, where
 the UPF or another network function can generate the throughput advisory.
 Towards that goal, this section describes how the SCONE protocol
 can be deployed and managed within 3GPP networks, including support for SCONE packets over established PDU sessions.